Engee documentation

 Syntax

-You can call the system object constructor in the following ways:
+The constructor of a system object can be called in the following ways:

-• object = EngeePhased.ULA creates a uniform linear antenna array (ULA) formed from identical isotropic phased array sensor elements with by default property values.
-The origin of the local coordinate system is the phase centre of the antenna array.
-The positive x axis is the direction normal to the antenna array, and the antenna array elements are located along the y axis.
+• object = EngeePhased.ULA Creates a uniform linear antenna array (ULA) formed from identical isotropic elements of a phased array sensor with default property values.
+The origin of the local coordinate system is the phase center of the antenna array.
+The positive axis x is the direction normal to the antenna array, and the antenna array elements are located along the y axis.

 Example: